Which Breast Procedure Is Right for You?

 • Nipple sensation

-Breast surgery may involve silicone gel or saline filled implants.
+Breast surgery may involve silicone gel or saline-filled implants.
 Many women pursue cosmetic breast surgery to enhance their appearance, improve symmetry, or feel more comfortable in their clothing.
+In some cases, patients may be advised to lose weight or achieve weight reduction before surgery to optimize results and minimize complications.
 In contrast, others seek it for relief from issues like shoulder pain or complications from larger breasts.

-While breast augmentations are great for achieving larger breasts, they are not the correct option to correct the rigors of time and rearing children.
-Age, gravity, breastfeeding and even changes in weight can cause stretching of the breast tissue, resulting in more pendulous breasts.
+While breast augmentations are great for achieving larger breasts, they may not be the correct option to correct the rigors of time and rearing children.
+Age, gravity, breastfeeding, and even changes in weight can stretch the breast tissue, resulting in more pendulous breasts.

 Women who have grown aware that their breasts or nipples seem to be pulled or pointing downward may wish to consider a breast lift.
-This procedure involves making an incision and readjusting the fat and tissue within, trimming excess skin and adjusting the nipples’ positioning.
+Breast lift surgery is performed as an outpatient procedure under general anesthesia, allowing patients to return home the same day.
+This procedure involves making an incision and readjusting the fat and tissue within, trimming excess skin, and adjusting the nipples’ positioning.
+During surgery, it is important to preserve the nipple areola complex and its blood supply to maintain sensation and proper appearance.
 While this procedure is reliable and yields immediate results, it will not stop future sagging from weight fluctuations or other tweaks to your skin’s stretchiness.

 Breast Reduction